 Order packets and green screen artifacts during live streams can pose a problem for broadcasters.
 In this post, we’re going to discuss how to troubleshoot when your TCP is out-of-order and how you can fix it.

-For a universal live stream (stream packaging live), one or both of the following symptoms may show:
+For a universal live stream, you may experience one or both of the following issues:

 Note: Keep in mind that Adobe’s RTMP specification only requires that timestamps be increasing within a type.
 Timestamps can be out of order across different types.
 On the contrary, Akamai requires timestamps monotonically increasing across types.